AdiBhushan10/Supervised-Machine-Learning/README.md

-This assignment is comprised of Machine Learning Modeling & Analysis on 2 datasets:
+This project is comprised of Machine Learning Modeling & Analysis on 2 datasets:

 1. ExoPlanet Identification
 Original Dataset URL: